aoe2ct/kotd6-stats/src/pages/players.md

 ---
-title: T90 Sudden Death Cup in Stats
+title: King of the Desert VI in Stats
 ---

 import Players from '../components/charts/players.tsx'